Learn San Jose style popping, strutting and flowmation from one of the originators, Money B

 The Camelot Kings of San Jose in 1977

-Playboyz Inc & the Legacy of San Jose Style Popping
+Money B, Playboyz Inc, & the Legacy of San Jose Style Popping

 Money B with Playboyz Inc in 1981

-In San Jose, California where dancers were known for their technical innovation, precision, and fierce battle spirit, groups like Playboyz Inc (inspired by other San Jose crews like the East Side Tickateers, the Puppetrons, and Sonic Wavers) helped solidify the South Bay as a cornerstone of popping and street dance culture.
+In San Jose, where dancers were known for their technical innovation, precision, and fierce battle spirit, groups like Playboyz Inc helped solidify the South Bay as a cornerstone of popping and street dance culture, alongside many other San Jose crews including East Side Tickateers, Puppetrons, Sonic Wavers, Jam Patrol, Snap A Long, The Untouchables, Silver City Strutters, Chocolate City Buggers, and Camelot Kings.

 MONEY B

-with 30 exclusive tutorials capturing the essence of popping, waving, strutting, flowmation, and more.
+with 30 exclusive video tutorials capturing the essence of popping, waving, strutting, flowmation, and more.

 How the Playbook Came Together

 I'm My-Linh Le.
-Within the global dance scene, I'm recognized for my work in documenting and archiving the stories of elders across dance styles and communities, and for my ability to translate complex movement into accessible, step-by-step instruction for beginners while honoring the cultural and historical roots of the dance.
+Within the global dance scene, I'm recognized for my work in documenting and archiving the stories of elders across dance styles and communities.
+I do my best to translate complex movement into accessible, step-by-step instruction for beginners while honoring the cultural and historical roots of the dance.
 My role in this project reflects my larger commitment: to preserve, document, and pass on histories of Bay Area dancers while making it approachable for new generations of dancers worldwide.

-My journey in popping began as a teenager in San Jose in the mid 2000s, where I trained under Aiko of Jam Patrol at the Alum Rock Youth Center.
-In 2014, I became the first ever woman invited to represent Playboyz Inc, earning the name: The Original Playgirl—a title with layered associations that I took on to flip and make my own (the same way I approach everything), placing it firmly in the dance world as a marker of respect and originality.
+My journey in popping began as a teenager in the mid-2000s in San Jose, where I trained under Aiko of Jam Patrol at the Alum Rock Youth Center.
+Many years later in 2014, under Money B's mentorship, I became the first ever woman invited to represent Playboyz Inc (breaking its then 33-year history as an all-male group), earning the nickname: The Original Playgirl—a title with layered associations that I took on to flip and make my own (the same way I approach everything), placing it firmly in the dance world as a marker of respect and originality.

 For this online course, I served as the producer and director — filming, editing, and organizing the material so that Money B’s teachings could be shared with a wider audience.
 I also provide free supplemental tutorials to help students new to dance, ensuring that both the essence of Money B’s legacy and the technical breakdowns needed for beginners are part of the learning experience.

 As one of the few street dancers with advanced degrees (including a B.A. and M.F.A. in dance), "street dance pedagogy" is kind of my thing.
-For example, I redesigned and co-authored Jardy Santiago's online house dance program in 2018 which has helped nearly 2,000 students around the world learn house!
+For example, I redesigned and co-authored Jardy Santiago's online house dance program in 2018 which has helped nearly 2,000 students learn house!

 This is me performing with my fellow crew mates (from left to right) Sam, Tino, Jermz, and Maze, 2015